blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: propName

-      the property the sensor operates. **type** string
+      the property the sensor operates.

+      :type: string

    .. attribute:: value

-      the value with which the sensor compares to the value of the property. **type** string
+      the value with which the sensor compares to the value of the property.

+      :type: string

    .. attribute:: min

-      the minimum value of the range used to evaluate the property when in interval mode. **type** string
+      the minimum value of the range used to evaluate the property when in interval mode.

+      :type: string

    .. attribute:: max

-      the maximum value of the range used to evaluate the property when in interval mode. **type** string
+      the maximum value of the range used to evaluate the property when in interval mode.

+      :type: string

 .. class:: SCA_PythonController(SCA_IController)